 Length 3 to 4 mm.
 The green colouring with white markings on the head, pronotum and scutellum distinguish the genus from other leafhoppers in the UK.
-E. vitis is separated from E. decipens by the clear (often blueish-looking) cell that runs obliquely up the forewings.
+E. vitis is separated from E. decipens by the glassy, translucent longitudinal stripes, often blueish-looking, especially in median cell that run obliquely up the forewings (can be hard to see depending on illumination).

 Usually found on deciduous trees in summer and evergreens in winter.